 The New Zealand Flag can be flown any day of the year, especially on days of national commemoration, such as Anzac Day, and other important occasions.

 The New Zealand Flag represents the people of New Zealand and should be treated with respect.
 To use, display, destroy, or damage the Flag in or within view of a public place with the intention of dishonouring it is an offence.
 It’s also an offence to place any letter, emblem, or representation on the Flag, unless in some advertising contexts.
 People who misuse the flag can be prosecuted under the Flags, Emblems, and Names Protection Act 1981.
-Details about the Ministry's enforcement and prosecution policy for this act is available on our legislation page.
+Details about the Ministry's enforcement policy for this act is available on our legislation page.

 In this section you’ll find information on the New Zealand Flag’s origins, design, and how it should be flown and displayed.
 And details of the national Māori flag and the seven other flags that are used for official purposes in New Zealand.